 The selling points of cloud for enterprises are huge, but the cloud isn’t a magical money-printing machine.
 (Though, if your business were trying to manufacture money-printing machines, you’d be foolish not to use the cloud.)
-Cloud success requires thoughtful execution and strategy.
+Successful cloud migration requires thoughtful execution and strategy.
 This may seem obvious, but what can you do to ensure you’re among the ones who soar while others fall flat?

 Here are four common missteps that keep larger companies from reaching their full potential with cloud.